techwanker/javautil-jcmdline/diamond/apsdocs/sphinx/book/scratch/FutureStateAll.md

 # Conclusion

-Align has the expertise in house to participate in the design of a business process and software to optimize the purchasing and sales operations, there is no need to wait for an IT person who has much less experience than your director of purchasing and other operations personnel.
+Client has the expertise in house to participate in the design of a business process and software to optimize the purchasing and sales operations, there is no need to wait for an IT person who has much less experience than your director of purchasing and other operations personnel.